MoonData21/Courses-UdacityDegrees/README.md

 # Courses-UdacityDegrees
-This repository is a list of Udacity Degrees, Udemy Courses, etc.
+This repository is a list of Udacity Degrees, Udemy Courses, etc. completed.